signalwire/signalwire-js/.changeset/ten-geckos-design.md

 '@signalwire/core': patch
 ---

-Event emitter for each Call instance
+[internal] Use Base EventEmitter for each Call instance.